mkuma1221/mkuma1221.github.io/README.md

 </style>

 <h2 style="color: #000080; font-size: 1.8em; margin-bottom: 10px;">About Me</h2>
 Hi, my name is Mohana Kumanan, and I am a third-year aerospace engineering student with a focus on control systems and orbital mechanics.
-I have strong experience in both technical analysis and team-based project work, with a particular interest in applying engineering principles to real-world aerospace systems.
+I have experience in both technical analysis and collaborative engineering projects, with a strong interest in applying aerospace engineering principles to real-world systems.

-Through my coursework and projects, I have built a solid foundation in orbital mechanics, dynamics, and control systems, while developing practical skills in MATLAB, system modeling, and problem-solving.
-I have worked on projects involving orbital state propagation, spacecraft dynamics, and numerical methods, which strengthened my ability to analyze complex systems and ensure accuracy in results.
+Through my coursework and projects, I have developed a solid foundation in orbital mechanics, dynamics, and control systems, along with practical experience in MATLAB, numerical methods, system modeling, and spacecraft state propagation.
+These experiences have strengthened my ability to analyze complex engineering problems, develop computational solutions, and validate results through analytical and numerical techniques.

-Additionally, my experience collaborating on team projects has helped me develop strong organizational, coordination, and attention to detail skills, allowing me to manage tasks efficiently and meet deadlines.
+This website serves as both a technical portfolio and a professional archive, documenting the methodologies, analysis, and engineering concepts developed throughout my projects while showcasing the technical experience and skills I have gained.